Antipope John XXIII: Death and burial

-Cossa was freed in 1418 after a heavy ransom was paid by the Medici.
+Cossa was freed in 1418, after a heavy ransom was paid by the Medici.
 He went to Florence, where he submitted to Martin V, who made him Cardinal Bishop of Frascati.
-Cossa died only a few months later.
+Cossa died in November 1419.

 The Medici oversaw the construction of his magnificent tomb by Donatello and Michelozzo in the Battistero di San Giovanni in Florence.
 Pope Martin V protested in vain against the inscription on the sarcophagus: "John the former pope".

 J.P.
 Kirsch remarks that "Undeniably secular and ambitious, his moral life was not above reproach, and his unscrupulous methods in no wise accorded with the requirements of his high office ... the heinous crimes of which his opponents in the council accused him were certainly gravely exaggerated."
 One historian concluded that John was "a great man in temporal things, but a complete failure and worthless in spiritual things".

-Fictional depictions

-John is portrayed by Steven Waddington in the 2016 television series Medici: Masters of Florence.

-The 1932 thriller Safe Custody by Dornford Yates, references John.
-Listing the members of an objectionable family, a character in the story says, "Then we come to his nephew—a promising lad of fifteen.
-He lies, steals, smells, assaults the servants and abuses any animal which he is satisfied will not retaliate.
-If Gibbon may be believed, Pope John the Twenty-third as a stripling must have resembled him".

-In 1983, American political satirist and novelist Richard Condon wrote A Trembling Upon Rome, a novel of historical fiction about the life of Baldassare Cossa.

-Russian writer Dmitry Balashov wrote the novel Baltazar Kossa (Бальтазар Косса) about Antipope John XXIII.

 Numbering issues

 He should not be confused with Pope John XXIII of the twentieth century.
-When Angelo Roncalli was elected pope in 1958, there was some confusion as to whether he would be John XXIII or John XXIV; he then declared that he was John XXIII to put this question to rest.
-There was no John XX, since that number was skipped due to an error by Medieval Pope John XXI; this is why Gibbon refers to the antipope John as John XXII.
+When Cardinal Angelo Roncalli, the Patriarch of Venice, was elected pope in 1958, there was some confusion as to whether he would be John XXIII or John XXIV.
+Roncalli then declared that he was to be "John XXIII" to put this question to rest.
+There was no John XX, since that number was skipped due to an error by Medieval Pope John XXI; this is why Gibbon refers to the antipope John as "John XXII".